wgnhs/gems/README.md

 Provided in both .doc and .pdf format.

-[GeMS Attributes and Metadata](https://github.com/wgnhs/gems/blob/master/MetadataSummaryforGeMSFields_2020-06-05.pdf): Summarizes how the attributes in GeMS are described in the metadata after using the USGS GeMS Toolbox script called "FGDC CSDGM2 Metadata".
+__[GeMS Attributes and Metadata](https://github.com/wgnhs/gems/blob/master/MetadataSummaryforGeMSFields_2020-06-05.pdf)__: Summarizes how the attributes in GeMS are described in the metadata after using the USGS GeMS Toolbox script called "FGDC CSDGM2 Metadata".

 ### Conference Presentations: